ebylaska/TinyArrows/index.md

   - Reaction thermodynamics for molecular systems
   - Reaction paths for molecular systems
-  - UV-vis, IR, Raman spectra for molecular systems, phonon  spectra for materials systems
+  - UV-vis, IR, Raman spectra for molecular systems, phonon pectra for materials systems
   - NMR spectra for molecular and materials systems
   - EXAFS spectra for molecular and materials systems
   - Energetics, structures, and band structures of crystals using the Crystal Open Database (COD ) numbers
   - A variety of datafiles can be returned including XYZ files, CIF files, NWChem output files

 We envision that as Arrows evolves it will be part of future closed cycles of chemical and materials discovery that requires integrated computational and experimental tools combined with materials synthesis.

-### Try out EMSL Arrows by sending the following simple emails to arrows@emsl.pnnl.gov

 ## Try out the following web API links (Now Available for Alpha Testing)